Clip path

 • It is also mandatory to maintain employee files along with their compensation details.

-Probation & termination regulations in China are quite different from other nations.
+Probation & termination regulations in China are quite different from those in other nations.
 Here are some of the laws and regulations to consider.

-• According to the employment laws in China, it is mandatory to have a probationary period for both local and foreign employees.
-However, the maximum probationary period in China depends upon the terms of the employment contract.
+Probation According to employment laws in China, it is mandatory to have a probationary period for both local and foreign employees.
+However, the maximum probationary period depends on the terms of the employment contract.

-• Employments that are based on a fixed assignment do not have a probation period.
+Employments based on a fixed assignment do not have a probation period.

-• Moreover, the organization cannot send employees on re-probation after the renewal of their labor contract.
+Moreover, organizations cannot place employees on re-probation after the renewal of their labour contract.

 Duration of Employee Contract Maximum Probation Period